-- BC147 During its deliberations on the proposals in ED 179, the AASB noted many superannuation entities offer life and disability insurance cover to their members and some also offer income protection insurance, and that AAS 25 is silent about how to account for such arrangements.
-The AASB also noted the forms of these insurance arrangements differ across entities, including those where cover is: - (a) offered to members, with the entity only acting as agent; - offered to members with the entity accepting insurance risk; (b) and - provided to defined benefit members in relation to their (c) projected retirement benefit. - BC148 The AASB noted that, in the case of (a), a superannuation entity is unlikely to be exposed to significant insurance risk as members or their beneficiaries would not generally have recourse to the assets of the plan, even in the event the insurer fails.
+- (a) offered to members, with the entity only acting as agent; - (b) offered to members with the entity accepting insurance risk; - (c) provided to defined benefit members in relation to their projected retirement benefit. - BC144 The AASB noted that, in the case of (a), a superannuation entity is unlikely to be exposed to significant insurance risk as members or their beneficiaries would not generally have recourse to the assets of the plan, even in the event the insurer fails.
 In other circumstances the entity may have significant insurance risk, even if it reinsures 100% of the risk with a third-party (re)insurer.
-The AASB noted that, under the insurance standards, reinsurance does not nullify the direct contract with the policyholder. - BC149 The AASB considered a number of approaches to accounting for insurance arrangements that involve a superannuation entity having significant insurance risk, including applying AASB 137, AASB 4 Insurance Contracts, AASB 1023 and AASB 1038. - BC150 The AASB considered that many of the insurance contracts entered into by superannuation entities would meet the 'insurance contract' definition.
-The AASB decided ED 179 should propose that superannuation entities account for any liabilities and assets arising from the insurance arrangements they provide to their members by applying the recognition, measurement and disclosure requirements of AASB 1038 on the basis that: - insurance arrangements provided to superannuation members generally have the same characteristics as life insurance contracts and would meet the 'life insurance contract' definition were it not for the fact that it is confined to contracts regulated under the Life Insurance Act 1995;
+The AASB noted that, under the insurance standards, reinsurance does not nullify the direct contract with the policyholder. - BC145 The AASB considered a number of approaches to accounting for insurance arrangements that involve a superannuation entity having significant insurance risk, including applying AASB 137, AASB 4 Insurance Contracts, AASB 1023 and AASB 1038. - BC146 The AASB considered that many of the insurance contracts entered into by superannuation entities would meet the 'insurance contract' definition.
+The AASB decided ED 179 should propose that superannuation entities account for any liabilities and assets arising from the insurance arrangements they provide to their members by applying the recognition, measurement and disclosure requirements of AASB 1038 on the basis that: - (a) insurance arrangements provided to superannuation members generally have the same characteristics as life insurance contracts and would meet the 'life insurance contract' definition were it not for the fact that it is confined to contracts regulated under the Life Insurance Act 1995; - (b) AASB 1038 has comprehensive requirements; - (c) AASB 4 does not include initial liability recognition requirements or comprehensive measurement requirements; - (d) the liability recognition and measurement requirements of AASB 1023 are based on a premium deferral model, which would not suit the circumstances of superannuation entities that would generally not receive significant premiums in advance that could be deferred; and

-- (b) AASB 1038 has comprehensive requirements; - (c) AASB 4 does not include initial liability recognition requirements or comprehensive measurement requirements; - (d) the liability recognition and measurement requirements of AASB 1023 are based on a premium deferral model, which would not suit the circumstances of superannuation entities that would generally not receive significant premiums in advance that could be deferred; and - (e) AASB 137 applies only to liability recognition and measurement. - BC151 The AASB noted that applying AASB 1038 would potentially change the way in which many superannuation entities account for insurance arrangements and, where the insurance arrangements give rise to obligations, entities would be required to recognise: - (a) insurance contract premiums and claim recoveries as income; - (b) insurance contract claims and premiums ceded to reinsurers as expenses; - claim recoveries and other inflows not yet received from reinsurers as assets; and - (d) insurance contract liabilities. - BC152 In response to ED 179, a number of respondents acknowledged that a superannuation entity that: - (a) 'self-insures' members' benefits (that is, does not reinsure all of the members' insurance benefits with a third-party insurer); - (b) pays discretionary insurance benefits in addition to the benefits provided by a third-party insurer; or - (c) is liable for insurance claims under its trust deeds that are not met by a third-party insurer;
+- (e) AASB 137 applies only to liability recognition and measurement. - BC147 The AASB noted that applying AASB 1038 would potentially change the way in which many superannuation entities account for insurance arrangements and, where the insurance arrangements give rise to obligations, entities would be required to recognise: - (a) insurance contract premiums and claim recoveries as income; - (b) insurance contract claims and premiums ceded to reinsurers as expenses; - (c) claim recoveries and other inflows not yet received from reinsurers as assets; and - (d) insurance contract liabilities. - BC148 In response to ED 179, a number of respondents acknowledged that a superannuation entity that: - (a) 'self-insures' members' benefits (that is, does not reinsure all of the members' insurance benefits with a third-party insurer); - (b) pays discretionary insurance benefits in addition to the benefits provided by a third-party insurer; or - (c) is liable for insurance claims under its trust deeds that are not met by a third-party insurer;